Semyon Tsvigun: Death

 Semyon Tsvigun died on 19 January 1982.
-Unusually for someone so senior, his obituary was not signed by any member of the Politburo apart from his immediate boss, Andropov.
-Six days later, on 25 January, Mikhail Suslov, who was next in seniority after Brezhnev within the apparatus of the Communist Party of the Soviet Union, also died.
+Unusually for someone so senior, his obituary was only signed by five top officials (Andropov, Gorbachev, Chernenko, Ustinov and Aliyev) rather than the entire Politburo and Secretariat.
+Six days later, on 25 January, Mikhail Suslov, who was next in seniority after Brezhnev within the apparatus of the Communist Party, also died.
 Andropov then quit the chairmanship of the KGB to take over Suslov's former position in the party secretariat, putting him clearly in line to succeed Brezhnev, who died ten months later.

+The most generally accepted view is that Tsvigun committed suicide, although the reasons for this suicide are not certain.
+However, some have speculated it to be an assassination.
+In all versions, Tsvigun died from a bullet wound.

-After Suslov's death, a story circulated that he had had a heart attack brought on by a confrontation with General Tsvigun over a corruption scandal involving diamond smuggling, in which Brezhnev's daughter, Galina, her husband, General Yuri Churbanov, a deputy minister for internal affairs, the head of the Moscow circus, Anatoli Kolevatov, and a former circus artist named Boris 'the Gypsy' Buryata, were implicated.
+After Suslov's death, a story circulated that the latter had had a heart attack brought on by a confrontation with General Tsvigun over a corruption scandal involving diamond smuggling, in which Brezhnev's daughter Galina, her husband, General Yuri Churbanov, a deputy minister for internal affairs, the head of the Moscow circus, Anatoli Kolevatov, and a former circus artist named Boris 'the Gypsy' Buryata, were implicated.
 Andropov reputedly presented Suslov, the party official overseeing the KGB, with evidence of their guilt.
 Suslov reputedly summoned Tsvigun, accused him of protecting the criminals because of his link to the Brezhnev family, and warned him that he was likely to be expelled from the party and put on trial.
-Tsvigun committed suicide the next day.
+The next day, Tsvigun committed suicide.
+This story of suicide after a quarrel with Suslov widely circulated among the leadership.

 This version was contradicted by a subsequent chairman of the KGB, Vladimir Kryuchkov, who said that Tsvigun committed suicide because he was ill from cancer, and had had a lung removed.

 A third version of the story is that Tsvigun was assassinated.
-The historian R. Judson Mitchell, for instance, claimed that it was "rather likely that Tsvigun was eliminated by a hit squad in a KGB 'wet job'."
+The political scientist R. Judson Mitchell claimed that it was "rather likely that Tsvigun was eliminated by a hit squad in a KGB 'wet job'.
 Had Tsvigun been alive when Andropov quit, he would have been well placed to take over the chairmanship of the KGB, as its most senior career officer.
 Instead, Andropov appointed a successor, Vitaly Fedorchuk, who was not linked to the Dnipropetrovsk Mafia.

-The common theme of all these versions is thatfor whatever reasonGeneral Tsvigun was shot dead.